wjrforcyber/TestABC/README.md

   2. Check for ignoring leading `0x`.
   3. Check for MSB(order).
   4. Check for returned number of variables.

+- `TTest, GetWordNum` : Get the required number of (`unsigned long`)words given a specified number of variables.

 - `TTest, GetBitTT` : Show the `k`(indexed) bit of a (unsigned long) word array.
 This interface works as follows, the `k >> 6` means `k` divides 64, `k & 63` means the modulo operation `k % 64`.
 So it first **shifts** to the target word and then **shifts** to the moduloed bit in the target word, and then extract it by `& 1`.